for Bad Performance

 What to do when you see people being fleeced every day?

-A Performance Fee structure aligns with the client’s interest.
-Such a fee is paid out of actual returns achieved, and not from the base capital.
-A high watermark will make it fair that the investor only pays the fee for cumulative returns once.
+A Performance Fee structure is aligned with your interest.
+It is paid out of actual returns achieved, and not from the base capital.
+A high watermark will make it fair that the investor only pays for actual positive returns over the investment period.

 Let’s say in Year 2, the portfolio does poorly and drops from $110 to $90.
 SquirrelSave earns zero Performance Fee.

-Then say, in Year 3, the SquirrrelSave portfolio rises from $90 to $100.
-Does SquirrelSave earn a Performance Fee?
-The answer is “no”.
+Then say, in Year 3, the SquirrelSave portfolio rises from $90 to $100.
+SquirrelSave does not earn a Performance Fee.

+Why?
 Well, the last time SquirrelSave earned a Performance Fee was when the portfolio was worth $110.
-So with a highwater mark, it means that SquirrelSave can only earn a Performance Fee again – when the SquirrelSave portfolio crosses the $110 high watermark.
+With a high watermark, it means that SquirrelSave can only earn a Performance Fee again – when the SquirrelSave portfolio crosses the $110 high watermark.

 ETFs are still a relatively small proportion of the global total fund assets.
-But ETFs are growing very fast – mostly in the Western Hemisphere.
+But ETFs are growing very fast – mostly in the Western Hemisphere1.